The BEST kale salad recipe! It's packed with colorful vegetables, crispy chickpeas, avocado, cranberries, and pepitas. Great for lunch!

 - 1 batch Roasted Chickpeas

-- 1 bunch curly kale, stems removed, leaves torn
+- 1 bunch curly kale, stems removed, leaves torn into bite-sized pieces

 - 1 teaspoon lemon juice

 - ½ watermelon radish, very thinly sliced